University of Miami: Attendance costs

-For the 2022–2023 academic year, the University of Miami reports that the estimated total annual cost of attendance for full-time undergraduate students residing on campus is $78,640; the estimated total annual cost of attendance for full-time undergraduate students residing in University Village or off-campus is $83,260; and the estimated total annual cost of attendance for full-time undergraduate students residing with parents or relatives is $69,160.
+For the 2022–2023 academic year, the University of Miami reported that the estimated total annual cost of attendance for full-time undergraduate students residing on campus was $78,640; the estimated total annual cost of attendance for full-time undergraduate students residing in University Village or off-campus was $83,260; and the estimated total annual cost of attendance for full-time undergraduate students residing with parents or relatives was $69,160.

 Rankings

-In its 2023 edition of "America's Best Colleges", U.S. News & World Report ranks the University of Miami 67th among all national universities.
+In its 2026 edition of "America's Best Colleges", U.S. News & World Report ranks the University of Miami 64th among all national universities.
 Also in 2023, U.S. News ranks the Miller School of Medicine the nation's 44th-best medical school.
 In its "2023 Best Law Schools" report, U.S. News ranks the School of Law the nation's 71st-best law school.

 In 2022, the Academic Ranking of World Universities ranked the University of Miami the ninth-best university in the world for oceanography and the 25th-best university in the world for business administration.

 In 2018, U.S. News & World Report ranked the University of Miami Physical Therapy Department the nation's 10th-best physical therapy program and its Department of Psychology Clinical Training Program the nation's 25th best for psychology.